 WordPress has many strengths, but out of the box it’s somewhat limited in the type of content you can store and how it displays.
-Enter custom post types (CPTs).
-In this article, I’ll show you the hard way to create CPTs, look at why plugins may not be your best option, and finally, I’ll show you one of the easiest ways to create your own CPTs without a plugin.
+Enter custom post types.
+These significantly expand the flexibility and versatility of the platform, allowing you to create and manage content beyond the default post types.

 WordPress comes with two main types of content: posts and pages.
-These are the types used most frequently, but default WordPress includes a few others:
+These are the post types (post types is a confusing name for content types) used most frequently, but default WordPress includes a few others:

 These are sufficient for most purposes, but what happens if you want to build a WordPress site with different types of content?

-While CPTs provide the ability to expand your site or theme’s functionality, it comes at a cost.
+While custom post types expand your site or theme’s functionality, it comes at a cost.
 First, the weight and complexity of your site’s database increases with each new post type you add, all sharing the same table in the database.
 This can negatively impact performance as the table size grows.
-Second, having too many CPTs also adds needless complexity and confusion to your WordPress admin, not to mention a very large menu sidebar.
+Second, having too many custom post types also adds needless complexity and confusion to your WordPress admin, not to mention a very large menu sidebar.

 It’s agony to go through a client’s site, sift through different post types, and try to locate a specific piece of content that had no business being anything other than a regular post with a Post Format applied.